1. Why China? The Supplier Landscape for DTC Dropshipping

 - Custom packaging requires minimum production runs

-Best for: DTC brand builders who are serious about quality, design, packaging, and building long-term brand equity.
-Ideal for sellers who want to go beyond basic dropshipping and create a professional, differentiated brand that can compete in global markets — powered by PICKOSHIP's Future Supply Chain.
+Best for: DTC brand builders who take quality, design, packaging, and long-term brand equity seriously.
+Ideal for sellers ready to go past basic dropshipping and put something differentiated in front of global customers — powered by PICKOSHIP's Future Supply Chain.

 Ready to Build a Real DTC Brand?